North Dakota State University: Athletic area

-NDSU juadded a new aquatics center inside the Wellness Center.
-It opened in the fall of 2016, and has many advantages.
-Including a wet classroom, a lap pool, a relaxing pool, workout classes, and much more.
+In 2022, NDSU opened a $54 million practice facility for the bison football program, called the Nodak Insurance Company Football Performance Complex.
+The complex has facilities for other sports such as golf, soccer, baseball, and track & field.

+The Sanford Health Athletic Complex (SHAC) is home to the Scheels Center, the Nodak Insurance Basketball Performance Center, and offices for athletic departments.
+The SHAC cost $50 million in 2014 as a renovation to the Bison Sports Arena and was completed in 2016.
+Wrestling and men and women's basketball are held here and the complex also contains the NDSU athletics hall of fame.
+Adjacent to the SHAC are the Shelly Ellig Indoor Track and Field Facility and Dacotah Field.
+The Shelly Ellig facility finished construction in 2012 and features an eight-lane track as well as pole-vaulting and throwing equipment.
+Dacotah field was built in 1938.
+For winters it has a climate-controlled bubble to facilitate practice.

-Research and technology park
+Research and Technology Park

-The Research and Technology Park is a 55 acre site of innovation and technology, residing to the west of the north area of campus, and consists of entities that research and develop nano technologies, RFID, polymers and coatings, high performance computing, and others.
+The Research and Technology Park is a 55 acre site of research offices and laboratories northwest of the main campus.
+It consists of firms and that research and develop nano technologies, RFID, polymers and coatings, high performance computing, and others.
+The Research and Technology Park is a 501c(3) nonprofit corporation governed by a board of directors.

-The Technology Incubator opened in March 2007.
-The 49757 sqft facility is located in the NDSU Research and Technology Park, five minutes from the international airport and major interstate highways.
-The Technology Incubator was developed to assist startup entities and to complement the Research and Technology Park.
+The Technology Incubator opened in 2007.
+The 49757 sqft facility is in the NDSU Research and Technology Park.
+It was developed to assist startup entities and complement the Research and Technology Park.
+They support various kinds of startups, including ones in biotech, healthcare, and general tech.

-The Research and Technology Park also houses the Fargo branch of the North Dakota State College of Science (NDSCS-Fargo), which opened in 1997.

-NDSU is classified among "R1: Doctoral Universities – Very high research activity".

 NDSU Downtown

-NDSU owns several buildings in downtown Fargo, N.D.
-Approximately 4,000 students, faculty, and staff use these NDSU Downtown facilities each year.
+NDSU operates several buildings in downtown Fargo.
+About 4,000 students, faculty, and staff use the NDSU Downtown facilities each year.

-The project started in 2004 with the purchase and renovation of the former Northern School Supply building, located at NP Avenue and 8th Street North in the city's downtown.
-The structure, now known as Renaissance Hall, houses NDSU's visual arts department, architecture department and the office of Tri-College University, a partnership between NDSU, Concordia College and Minnesota State University Moorhead.
-The building's features include studios, classrooms, a wood shop, computer laboratories, gallery and an outdoor sculpture area.
+The project started in 2004 with the purchase and renovation of the former Northern School Supply building, at NP Avenue and 8th Street North downtown.
+The structure, now known as Renaissance Hall, houses NDSU's visual arts department and architecture department, and used to house the office of Tri-College University, a partnership between NDSU, Concordia College, and Minnesota State University Moorhead.
+Tri-College University was replaced by the Metro College Alliance in 2025.

-In 2006, the NDSU Development Foundation purchased the Pioneer Mutual Life Insurance Building and Lincoln Mutual Life & Casualty Insurance Building along 2nd Avenue North between 8th and 10th Streets, also in downtown Fargo.
-The refurbished Pioneer building is now Richard H. Barry Hall, named after a former Fargo businessman.
-Barry Hall is home to the NDSU College of Business and Department of Agribusiness and Applied Economics.
+In 2006, the NDSU Development Foundation purchased the Pioneer Mutual Life Insurance building and Lincoln Mutual Life & Casualty Insurance building along 2nd Avenue North between 8th and 10th Streets, also downtown.
+The refurbished Pioneer building is now Richard H. Barry Hall.
+It is home to the NDSU College of Business and Department of Agribusiness and Applied Economics.
 According to the college, the downtown location and addition of the North Dakota Trade Office have increased interaction with local businesses and allowed the college to expand its offerings, such as a Certificate in Entrepreneurship in partnership with the University of North Dakota, and add three new centers: The Center for Professional Selling and Sales Technology, Fraud Education and Research Institute and the Center for Leadership Practice.
-Barry Hall has 12 conference rooms, a two-story atrium, 14 classrooms, a 250-seat auditorium and a six-story faculty office town.

-The Lincoln Mutual Life and Casualty building is now Klai Hall, named for NDSU alumnus and university supporter John Klai.
-The building houses the landscape architecture program and features studios, classrooms, a model shop, computer lab, laser cutter facilities and a library.

-For travel between NDSU Downtown and the main campus, MATBUS operates various circulator routes that all NDSU students can ride for free using their student ID.
+Klai Hall houses the landscape architecture program.